anttikivi/.github/CONTRIBUTING.md

 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copiable snippets, which you use in those examples.
 If you’re providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics#multiple-lines).
 * **Describe the behaviour you observed after following the steps** and point out what exactly is the problem with that behaviour.
 * **Explain which behaviour you expected to see instead and why.**
-* **Include screenshots, animated GIFs, and video captures** which show you following the described steps and clearly demonstrate the problem.
+* **Include screenshots, animated GIFs, and video captures** which show you following the described steps and demonstrate the problem.
 You can use [this tool](http://www.cockos.com/licecap) to record GIFs on macOS and Windows and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux. <!-- TODO include instructions for including the input recording here. -->
 * **If you’re reporting that the project crashed**, include a crash report from the operating system.
 On macOS, the crash report will be available in `Console.app` under ‘Diagnostic and usage information’ > ‘User diagnostic reports’.
-Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests), or put it in a [gist](https://gist.github.com) and provide link to that gist.
+Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests), or put it in a [gist](https://gist.github.com) and provide a link to that gist.
 * **If the problem is related to performance or memory**, include a [CPU profile capture](#) with your report. <!-- TODO Include link -->
 * **If the problem wasn’t triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.